RTEMS/rtems-docs/porting/cpu_model_variations.rst

 developers.
 Custom board development is the norm for embedded systems.
 Each of these boards is optimized for a particular project.
 The processor and peripheral set have been chosen to meet a particular set of system requirements.
-The tools in the embedded systems developers toolbox must support their projects unique board.
+The tools in the embedded systems developers toolbox must support their project's unique board.
 RTEMS addresses this issue via the Board Support Package.

 RTEMS segregates board specific code to make it possible for the embedded